att14/trib.one/tribone/templates/markdown/resume-pdf.md

 ---

-Pragmatic software engineer and leader passionate about clean architecture, test driven development, FLOSS, privacy, relability, and scalability.
+Pragmatic software engineer and leader passionate about clean architecture, test driven development, FLOSS, privacy, reliability, and scalability.
 Looking for a full-time software development opportunity at a technology driven company.

 ---